-Note. - The rights and obligations of a State in respect to the operation of aeroplanes registered in that State are not affected by this provision.
+Note. - The rights and obligations of Bangladesh in respect to the operation of aeroplanes registered in Bangladesh are not affected by this provision.

 3.1.4 Responsibility for operational control shall be delegated only to the pilot-in- command and to a flight operations officer/flight dispatcher if the operator's approved method of control and supervision of flight operations requires the use of flight operations officer/flight dispatcher personnel.